nestjs/docs.nestjs.com/content/techniques/logger.md

 export class LoggerModule {}
 ```

-Assuming you want to use `MyLogger` throughout the application, you'll import `LoggerModule` in at least one module, and Nest will take care of instantiating it.
-Then, to tell Nest to use the same instance of `MyLogger` across the whole app, including bootstrapping and error handling, use the following construction:
+Now, import `LoggerModule` from any module in the application, and Nest will take care of instantiating it.
+In this way, because your `MyLogger` class is part of a module, it can use dependency injection (for example, to inject a `ConfigService`).
+Finally, to tell Nest to use the same instance of `MyLogger` across the whole app, including bootstrapping and error handling, use the following construction.

 ```typescript
 const app = await NestFactory.create(ApplicationModule, {